Interior Renovations Project

 Telling a More Inclusive Story

-The restoration of these spaces to their eighteenth century appearance opens up two new rooms for public viewing and supports the Trust’s mission by providing additional space for the acquisition and display of decorative objects or functional “household gear."Reproduction clothing will eventually be displayed along with the furnishings in this room that would replicate the attire worn by two enslaved African men who worked for Woodford's third owner, David Franks.
+The restoration of these spaces to their eighteenth century appearance opens up two new rooms for public viewing and supports the Trust’s mission by providing additional space for the acquisition and display of 18th-century American decorative art or functional “household gear."Reproduction clothing will eventually be displayed along with the furnishings in this room that would replicate the attire worn by two enslaved African men who worked for Woodford's third owner, David Franks.
 The second floor public restroom has been moved to a space in Woodford’s twentieth century kitchen, which has been renovated to accommodate the addition of a new public restroom.
 The new kitchen and accessible restroom will support public events and provide a more functional and modern kitchen for Woodford's caretakers and guides.